zarf-dev/proposals/0032-support-ipv6/README.md

 [testing-guidelines]: https://docs.zarf.dev/contribute/testing/
 -->

-We should have a test that verifies that `zarf init --registry-proxy` works with both NFTables and IPv6.
-We should make sure that `zarf init --registry-proxy` goes through the full end-to-end testing suite.
+There should be a test that verifies that `zarf init --registry-proxy` works with both NFTables and IPv6.
+These should both go through the entire e2e suite.

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.
+[X] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.